StephenKing/dvocc16-jenkins-pipeline/content.md

 - Provides shared functionality available for all jobs
 - Stored on Jenkins master, available to all slaves
 	- Available via Jenkins-integrated Git server
+	- Can be loaded from remote Git repos, configured in Jenkins and `Jenkinsfile`

 - Add your own (Groovy) code